Development Control Plans

 Hurstville City Council’s DCPs refine and supplement the provisions contained in environmental planning instruments such as Hurstville Local Environmental Plan 2012 and Hurstville Local Environmental Plan 1994.
 There are currently three DCPs that apply to land within Hurstville local government area.
 They include:

-Click here to view Development Control Plan No.1 – LGA Wide DCP.
+Click here to view Hurstville Development Control Plan No. 1 (Amendment No. 5).

-Development Control Plan No.2 – Hurstville City Centre (Amendment No 6) (DCP 2 – Am.
-6)
+Development Control Plan No.2 – Hurstville City Centre (Amendment No 6) (DCP 2 – Amendment 6)

 Applies to land identified as ‘Hurstville City Centre’, excluding land identified as ‘deferred matters’ on the Land Application Map as shown in Appendix 1 of the DCP.
 The deferred matters include certain land in the Hurstville Civic Precinct, Treacy Street car park and the Westfield site.